 The orthogonal time-frequency space (OTFS) technique, which modulates data in the delay-Doppler (DD) domain rather than the conventional time-frequency (TF) domain, was initially proposed for high-mobility wireless applications and has been recognized globally as a ground-breaking technology and an enabler for future wireless communications \cite{hadani2017orthogonal,wei2021orthogonal}.
 Although the term “OTFS” was first introduced in 2017, preliminary research on channel characteristics in the DD domain can be traced back to 1960s \cite{bello1963characterization}.
-Relying on the DD domain signal representation, OTFS provides a novel framework for investigating the interaction between information symbols and wireless channels, which allows the benefits of strong Doppler-resilience and delay-resilience against highly dynamic and complex environments \cite{monk2016otfs}.
-More importantly, the unitary transformation from the DD domain to the TF domain spread each information symbol to the whole TF domain.
-Thus, DD domain symbol is capable of experiencing the full TF channel, offering the full time-frequency diversity with appropriate receiver design, which is the key to provide reliable communications \cite{wei2022otfstutorial}.
-In addition, the DD domain channel exhibits desired properties, such as sparsity and stability, which can be leveraged for accurate channel estimation with a low training overhead as well as low-complexity signal detection.
-Moreover, OTFS enjoys more appealing advantages over OFDM, such as a lower peak-to-average power ratio (PAPR), a reduced signaling overhead owing to the reduced cyclic prefix frame structure, and the enhanced robustness against synchronization errors, which makes it as an excellent enabler for hostile wireless applications in 6G era \cite{li2021tutorial}.
+Relying on the DD domain signal representation, OTFS provides an innovative framework for investigating the interaction between information symbols and wireless channels, which allows the benefits of strong Doppler-resilience and delay-resilience against highly dynamic and complex environments \cite{monk2016otfs}.
+More importantly, the unitary transformation from the DD domain to the TF domain in OTFS spreads each information symbol to the entire TF domain.
+Thus, the DD domain symbol is capable of experiencing the full TF channel, providing full time-frequency diversity with appropriate receiver design, which is crucial for reliable communications \cite{wei2022otfstutorial,yuan2023orthogonal}.
+Another benefit of DD communication waveform is the quasi-periodicity, which is also illustrated in Fig. \ref{sagin}.
+In fact, the DD waveform is periodic up to a multiplicative phase, which indicates that OTFS-based DD communications can adaptively support the transceivers with different speeds.
+Additionally, the DD domain channel exhibits desired properties such as sparsity and stability, which can be leveraged for accurate channel estimation with low training overhead and low-complexity signal detection.
+Furthermore, OTFS offers more appealing advantages over OFDM, including a lower peak-to-average power ratio (PAPR), reduced signaling overhead due to the reduced cyclic prefix frame structure, and enhanced robustness against synchronization errors.
+These advantages make OTFS an excellent enabler for hostile wireless applications in the 6G era \cite{li2021tutorial}.